-11 Press Release: Sprint is Most Improved Network in the Big Apple and Faster than AT&T (Aug.
+13 Press Release: Sprint is Most Improved Network in the Big Apple and Faster than AT&T (Aug.
 16, 2018).

-- 62. Advertisements and promotions for Metro and Boost Mobile routinely target each other.
-One example is the "Metro Sprint attack" television advertisement that T-Mobile launched "using a nightmare metaphor to describe what it's like to be a Sprint customer." - 63.
-Sprint and T-Mobile, through the Metro and Boost Mobile brands, compete head-to-head on pricing and respond to offers made by each other.
-As just one example of the competition between the companies, an internal Sprint document explained that "
+63. Sprint and T-Mobile compete e head-to-head for prepaid subscribers.
+T-Mobile sells prepaid services primarily through its M Metro by T-Mobile ("Metro") brand.
+Sprint sells prepaid services primarily through its Boost Mobile brand.
+Metro and Boost Mobile are each other's closest competitors for mobile wirele ess telecommunications services on a prepaid basis.
+Indeed, the senior vice president of sales and I marketing for Sprint's Prepaid Group (which includes Boost Mobile) testified that " " Port-ins refer to customers switching from Metro to Boost Mobile and port-outs refer to customers switching fi om Boost Mobile to Metro.
+64. Advertisements and promotion ons for Metro and Boost Mobile routinely target each other.
+One example is the "Metro Sprint att ack" television advertisement that T-Mobile launched "using a nightmare metaphor to de scribe what it's like to be a Sprint customer."
+65. Sprint and T-Mobile, through the Metro and Boost Mobile brands, compete head- to-head on pricing and respond to offers made de by each other.
+As just one example of the competition between the companies, an internal Sprint document explained that " " T-Mobile was aware that Sprint was watching its moves.
+For example, a T-Mobile document recognizes that "

-."
-T-Mobile was aware that Sprint was watching its moves.
-For example, a T-Mobile document recognizes that " - 64.
-Competition between Sprint and T-Mobile through their prepaid brands also extends to network quality, pricing for cellular handsets, and add-ons offered through partnerships with companies like Netflix and Hulu. - 65.
-The competition that exists between Sprint and T-Mobile through their prepaid brands will not be restored by divesting Boost Mobile.
+66. Competition between Sprint and T-Mobile through their prepaid brands also extends to network quality, pricing for cellular handsets, and add-ons offered through partnerships with companies like Netflix and Hulu.

+- 67. The competition that exists between Sprint and T-Mobile through their prepaid brands will not be restored by divesting Boost Mobile.
 If Boost Mobile were divested, it would then operate as a MVNO.
 As a MVNO, Boost Mobile would be required to purchase network access from one of the three remaining MNOs, with that MNO controlling, indirectly, the prices Boost Mobile could charge and the quality it could offer.
-Because Boost Mobile would not be able to compete on the basis of price or quality, it would not be a sufficient competitive constraint on the New T-Mobile.

-66. Sprint and T-Mobile sell products and services through a network of retail stores.
+Because Boost Mobile would not be able to compete on the basis of price or quality, it would not be a sufficient competitive constraint on the New T-Mobile. - 68.
+Sprint and T-Mobile sell products and services through a network of retail stores.
 Both companies make decisions about store locations based on where the other company has (or does not have) stores.
 In many instances, Sprint and T-Mobile retail stores are located on the same block or in the same shopping center.
 Similarly, many Boost Mobile and Metro retail stores are located on the same block or in the same shopping center.
 The close proximity between the stores is another indication of the intense competition between the companies.